typelevel/Laika/docs/src/02-running-laika/02-library-api.md

 This dependency will add file/stream IO, theme support, templating and the ability to process entire directories.

-This module depends on cats-effect, and models all side effects in an abstract effect, so that you can use it with cats IO, Monix or Zio.
+This module depends on cats-effect, and models all side effects in an abstract effect.

 With the dependency in place you also need to add a third import to those you used for pure transformations: